Det digitale samfunnet fører med seg nye måter å lese og skrive på. Følger skolen med i utviklingen?

 In this section, we discuss screen-based practices in relation to the central characteristics of new literacies.
 At South School the pupils mainly work with word processing during Year One, focusing on conventional tools for producing letters, words and sentences.
 Text-producing tools such as the iWork applications Pages and Keynote include “new technology stuff” in the sense meant by Lankshear & Knobel (2011) because the pupils can rather easily learn to use a strictly finite set of physical operations or techniques such as keyboarding, clicking, cropping, copying, inserting and dragging.
 The applications allow the pupils to enhance and edit the design of texts rather easily.
 However, the writing activities are conventional in the sense of genre and individuality and with regard to the nature of the writing task, with the teacher being the main recipient.
 Word processing activities at South School mostly emphasise conventional print-based activities.
 The LMS used at South School has some tools built in, such as the PIM function.
 For the task of writing explanations of the water cycle, the pupils collaborate in front of the computer similar to the way pupils work in pairs on the computer in the WTR approach (Trageton, 2005).
 However, such collaboration is bound to the physical space (the classroom), where the pupils sit next to each other.
 After they write a couple of explanatory sentences, the pupils send a PIM to the teacher and then get a response from the teacher sitting just a couple of metres away.
 It is an interesting approach for work-effectiveness with response in writing, but in this case the application is not actually used in terms of a new literacy.
 The pupils could have written their explanations on a piece of paper, given them to the teacher and had them handed back.
 The boundaries of space and the desired school-genre limit central aspects of new literacy practices.
 The LMS is created by a source of authority and made available to the pupils with limited scope for collaboration and knowledge sharing.
 To fully use the potential of this system one needs to include functions approaching a more collaborative, open and fluid platform like a wiki, where the pupils can write together to share knowledge, read and comment on each other’s texts and create multimodal expressions.
 Exactly what is possible and desirable in early literacy instruction is, however, not selfevident.
 Lucy Calkins’s instructional approach (TCRWP) applied in this class focuses on scaffolding activities and is highly teacher-controlled.
 Employing such an explicit model of writing instruction – as good as it may be – seems to prevent literacy practices from being open, collaborative and distributed.
 It is, however, an interesting challenge to integrate such pedagogy with the rapidly changing text landscape.

 As discussed in the previous section, the literacy practices at North School during Year One are mainly connected to word processing and the WTR approach of having children write in pairs on the computer (Trageton, 2005).
-Early activities include playing with alphabetical characters, .
+Early activities include playing with alphabetical characters, changing fonts and identifying certain letters.
 The documents are usually printed out by the teacher and in most cases the pupils add hand-drawn pictures afterwards.
 This means that the nature of new literacies included in these early activities is restricted to the use of the keyboard mainly as a substitute for the pen.
 Of course, the pupils may easily paste, copy and modify written texts, which they do to some extent.
 Furthermore, they sometimes change fonts and text layout, but do not explore the more sophisticated functions of inserting images, figures or sound because of the focus on drawing pictures by hand.
 They also work offline; something that the WTR method recommends because of all the distractions pupils may be exposed to on the Internet.
 On the other hand, the class has started a blog.
 During the introduction period, it is the teacher who maintains an authoritative position by posting comments recapping weekly class activities.
 After a learning period, the pupils post their own comments on the blog and insert video clips and pictures that show various activities at school.
 The blog is open for all to see and anyone may post a comment or ask a question.
 Earlier studies show that the use of blogs often tends to maintain a format of traditional activities and is mainly an alternative arena for the teacher to ask questions for pupils to answer in the blog (Hicks & Turner, 2013).
 At North School, however, the use of the blog tends to open the activities to the outside world.
 Family members and the head teacher have posted comments.
 The pupils’ experiences and opinions are more distributed than with conventional word processing, which makes the activities more closely aligned with new literacy practices as defined above.

 These activities are central to the WTR approach and most likely also take place in the other schools but were not explicitly observed.